mikamai/akamai_api/README.md

 In the ECCU interface you can see the requestes already published and publish your own requests.

 ```
-    akamai_api eccu help [COMMAND]                            # Describe subcommands or one specific subcommand
+    akamai_api ECCU help [COMMAND]                            # Describe subcommands or one specific subcommand
-    akamai_api eccu last_request                              # Print the last request made to ECCU
+    akamai_api ECCU last_request                              # Print the last request made to ECCU
-    akamai_api eccu publish_xml path/to/request.xml john.com  # Publish a request made in XML for the specified Digital Property (usually the Host Header)
+    akamai_api ECCU publish_xml path/to/request.xml john.com  # Publish a request made in XML for the specified Digital Property (usually the Host Header)
-    akamai_api eccu requests                                  # Print the list of the last requests made to ECCU
+    akamai_api ECCU requests                                  # Print the list of the last requests made to ECCU
 ```

 ### Viewing Requests

-You can see the requests published on ECCU using *akamai_api eccu requests* For each request you will see all its details (code, status, etc.) except the file content.
+You can see the requests published on ECCU using *akamai_api ECCU requests* For each request you will see all its details (code, status, etc.) except the file content.
 To view the file content add the --content (-c) option.

-To see only the last request you can use *akamai_api eccu last_request*.
+To see only the last request you can use *akamai_api ECCU last_request*.

 ### Publishing Requests in XML

-To publish requests made in XML (ECCU Request Format) you can use *akamai_api eccu publish_xml*.
+To publish requests made in XML (ECCU Request Format) you can use *akamai_api ECCU publish_xml*.

 ```
 Usage: